Press Release Distribution

 The company [CSE: GO] said Wednesday it was "very pleased" to announce the Ghanaian Ministry of Energy and Petroleum has invited the company's national subsidiary, Miura Petroleum Ltd., to negotiate exclusively on the Offshore Cape Three Points South Block, located in the Tano basin.
 Gondwana said that prospect, which is surrounded by 20 different discoveries, including Jubilee, may be one of the most important prospects off the West African coast.

-Moving now on Gondwana makes sense because, frankly, it's a steal
+Moving now on Gondwana makes sense because, frankly, it's a

 and it's in good company.